|Phone Number:||(203) 582-6547|

 Angelini comes to the Bobcats after a stellar career at UConn, in which she started all 88 games the Huskies played in over the four-year stint.
 During her time in Storrs, Angelini helped UConn to the NCAA Tournament four times, leading the Huskies to the Final Four as a junior.
 That season, Angelini garnered All-BIG EAST Second Team honors and earned the Keith Caddy Memorial Award, also known as the “Heart Award”.
 In addition, she was the recipient of the Melissa Gonzolas Award, named to the New England High Performance Team and a BIG EAST All-Academic selection.

-Last season, Angelini was an All-BIG EAST First Team honoree while also being named to the National Field Hockey Coaches’ Association (NFHCA) All-Region team.
+In 2012, Angelini was an All-BIG EAST First Team honoree while also being named to the National Field Hockey Coaches’ Association (NFHCA) All-Region team.
 After the season, she was selected to play in the NFHCA Division I Senior Game.
 A senior captain at UConn, she earned one BIG EAST Defensive Player of the Week nod while guiding the Huskies to the Elite Eight.

 In 2012, Angelini scored a career-high five goals, while assisting on four more for a personal best of 14 points for the year.
 In 2011, she tallied two markers, while also assisting on a career best six goals for 10 points.
 She also scored twice and added five assists in 2010 after accumulating four assists as a freshman in 2009.